pognibene/serverlessjavadoc/README.md

 1) recursively scan *all* projects under the input folder.
 This means that the tool can generate a single open api document for multiple projects.
 With the serverless framework, you typically have one project and one serverless.yaml file per 'API'.
 Each API in turn contains multiple endpoints.
-2) scan the global claspath for all your projects.
+2) scan the global classpath for all your projects.
 Currently this is done by finding all maven pom.xml files and finding the associated classpath.
 This phase can be a bit slow, depending on the complexity of your setup.
 Please note that gradle based builds are not yet supported (but this will most likely be added soon).
 3) load and parse the source files to extract lambda handlers javadoc.